dwyfrequency/gratlist/README.md

 ## To Do:
 - pick [bootstrap template](https://bootswatch.com/)
 - Create basic design layout with figma
-- Break up design into componets
+- Break up design into components
+- May want to make the button a seperate component - I'll want to have an add, modify, and delete

 ## Table of Contents